-- (1) Endorse the protecting party's policy to be primary.
-The above stated approach of endorsing the protecting party's CGL policy to state that it is primary with respect to other insurance maintained by the additional insured (as noted above most standard CGL policies state they are primary). - (2) Endorse the protecting party's policy to be primary and noncontributory.
+(1) Endorse the protecting party's policy to be primary.
+The above stated approach of endorsing the protecting party's CGL policy to state that it is primary with respect to other insurance maintained by the additional insured (as noted above most standard CGL policies state they are primary).

+(2) Endorse the protecting party's policy to be primary and noncontributory.
 In addition to requiring that the protecting party's insurance be endorsed to state that it is primary, also requiring that the protecting party's policy be endorsed to state that it is "noncontributory" (an example of this approach is to endorse the protecting party's policy with an endorsement reading "Coverage as provided by this endorsement shall apply on a primary and noncontributory basis with any other insurance available to the insured named above.")
 The meaning of the word "noncontributory" in this insurance context is not intuitive.
-"Noncontributory" does not mean that the coverage afforded by protecting party's CGL policy will not contribute to cover the additional insured's liability, but it means that the protecting party's CGL carrier will not seek contribution from any other "applicable" insurance (e.g., the additional insured's own CGL policy).
-What is being said is that the protecting party's CGL coverage is primary but contributory-it will respond on a primary basis to pay a covered claim, but will seek contribution from any other insurance structured to respond on a similar primary basis.
+"Noncontributory" does not mean that the coverage afforded by protecting party's CGL policy will not contribute to cover the additional insured's liability, but it means that the protecting party's CGL carrier will not seek contributory from any other "applicable" insurance (e.g., the additional insured's own CGL policy).
+What is being said is that the protecting party's CGL coverage is primary but contributory-it will respond on a primary basis to pay a covered claim, but will seek contribution from any other insurance on a similar primary basis.
 Unfortunately, the phrase "primary and noncontributory" does not have an established legal meaning in many jurisdictions.
-Reliance on this approach opens the protected party to litigation with the protecting party's carrier as to what was meant by this endorsement.
-A protecting party's carrier may balk at endorsing its named insured's policy to be "primary and noncontributory" due to concerns not that it is waiving contribution from the protected party's CGL policy but that it might inadvertently be eliminating contribution by other carriers that have issued additional insurance coverage to additional insured on the protecting party's policy (for example, a general contractor with additional insured status under multiple subcontractors' policies or a building owner that is an additional insured under each of its tenants' policies).
+Reliance on this approach opens the protecting party's policy to be "primary and noncontributory" due to concerns not that it is waiving contribution from the protected party's cGL policy but that it might inadvertently be eliminating contributory" due to concerns not that it is waiving contribution from the protecting party's policy but that it might inadvertently be eliminating contributory due to concerns that have issued additional insurance coverage to additional insured on the protecting party's policy (for example, a general contractor with additional insured status under multiple subcontractors' policies or a building owner that is an additional insured each of its tenants' policies).

-ISO CG 20 01 04 13 Primary and Noncontributory - Other Insurance Condition has been introduced in 2013 by ISO to address this approach of endorsing the protecting parties policy to reiterate that it provides "primary" coverage and "will not seek contribution from any other insurance available to an additional insured"; but Provision (2) of this endorsement requires that the written agreement of the Additional Insured (the protected party) and the Named Insured (the protecting party) must provide that the Named Insured's insurance is primary and will not seek contribution from the additional insured's other insurance.
+ISO CG 20 01 04 13 Primary and Noncontributory - Other Insurance Condition has been introduced in 2013 by ISO to address this approach of endorsing the protecting parties policy to reiterate that it provides "primary" coverage and "will not seek contribution from any other insurance available to an additional insured"; but Provision (2) of this endorsement requires that the written agreement of the Additional Insured (the protecting party) must provide that the Named Insured's insurance is primary and will not seek contribution from the additional insured's other insurance.
 Requiring in the written agreement between the Named Insured and the Additional Insured that ISO CG 20 01 endorsement be added to the Named Insured's policy may not achieve the Additional Insured's objective if the written agreement itself does not specify that the additional insured coverage on the Named Insured's policy is "primary and noncontributory" plus contain language defining what is meant by primary and noncontributory.